eProsima/Fast-DDS-docs/docs/fastdds/xtypes/type_serializing.rst

     :start-after: //!--IDL_PRIMITIVES
     :end-before: //!--

-The previous |DynamicData-api| object would be serialized as follows:
+The previous |DynamicData-api| object corresponding to the type represented above would be serialized as follows:

 .. literalinclude:: /../code/json/Primitives.json
     :language: json